CEO full form. Roles, Responsibilities, Digital Age CEO.

 CEO full form

-What is a CEO
+What does a CEO full form stand for?

 A CEO (Chief Executive Officer) is the highest-ranking executive in a company.
 They are responsible for developing and implementing strategies to increase a business's profitability and making the necessary major corporate decisions to ensure the company runs smoothly and efficiently.